The Caribbean heaven of Puerto Rico offers far more than diving and surfing activities. This island is a medley of culture owing to its colonial past.

 Puerto Rico, split into six regions, offers a vast expanse of exploration opportunities.
 From hiking in the forests, to enjoying the sand and surf, to swaying to salsa, Puerto Rico has much to offer.
 However, before you take off for any reason, purchase

-travel insurance, visitors insurance or
+travel insurance, visitors insurance or travel medical insurance

 for protection against any unforeseen accidents, illnesses or injuries.

 Things to Do for Travelers in Puerto Rico

 While it might seem like travelers come to Puerto Rico to tan and surf, there are other places worth visiting.
 The following areas in Puerto Rico Commonwealth are a must-visit for any traveler: